mongodb/motor/doc/examples/gridfs.rst

 Motor GridFS Examples
 =====================

-.. important:: This page describes using Motor with Tornado.
+These examples describe using Motor with Tornado.
 Beginning in version 0.5 Motor can also integrate with asyncio instead of Tornado.
-The documentation is not yet updated for Motor's asyncio integration.

-.. seealso:: :doc:`../api/web`
+.. seealso:: :doc:`../api-tornado/web`

 Writing a file to GridFS with `MotorGridFS.put`
 -----------------------------------------------